Emily Chapman1

 Sir William Boleyn1

-Sir William Boleyn was the son of Sir Geoffrey Boleyn and Ann Hoo.
-He married Margaret Butler, daughter of Thomas Butler, 7th Earl of Ormonde and Anne Hankford, before 1477.1 He died in 1505.1
+Sir William Boleyn was born in 1451.
+He was the son of Sir Geoffrey Boleyn and Ann Hoo.2 He married Lady Margaret Butler, daughter of Thomas Butler, 7th Earl of Ormonde and Anne Hankeford, before 1477.1 He died in 1505.1

-Child of Sir William Boleyn and Margaret Butler
+Children of Sir William Boleyn and Lady Margaret Butler

 Citations